derekth26/Portfolio/README.md

 [Planet Catalogue](http://planetcatalogue.42web.io/?i=1): A planet catalogue site utilizing Bootstrap, PHP, and MySQL, incorporating CRUD functionalities for managing planetary data.

 Feel free to explore my projects and connect with me if you have any questions!
-Here is a link to my portfolio: [My Portfolio](https://derekhoportfolio.netlify.app/)
+Here is a link to my portfolio with my contact info: [My Portfolio](https://derekhoportfolio.netlify.app/)